-SPAN 310 Spanish Phonetics and Phonology 3 Spanish 310 is designed to help students improve their pronunciation of Spanish while acquiring the skill to eventually, as K-12 FL teachers, instruct their future students in the correct pronunciation of the Spanish language.
+Spanish 310 is designed to help students improve their pronunciation of Spanish while acquiring the skill to eventually, as K-12 FL teachers, instruct their future students in the correct pronunciation of the Spanish language.
 Students will be introduced to the general phonetics and phonology of Spanish, will develop the ability to analyze the sound system of Spanish in the Americas, as well as Peninsular Spanish, and will explore the sound features of its principal dialects.

-SPAN 401 Spain: from Fragmentation to Unified Mosaic
+SPAN 401 Spain: from Fragmentation to Unified Mosaic...3

 This comprehensive study of Spanish culture will take students from Pre-Roman Spain to the unified Spain of the present.
-The course explores Spain's history, geography, arts, languages and traditions through text readings, newspapers and magazine articles, songs, film and literary excerpts.
+The course explores Spain's history, geography, arts, languages and traditions through text readings, newspaper and magazine articles, songs, film, and literary excerpts.
 Students will also access web sites with links to relevant themes in the Internet.
 Emphasis is on continued development of students' oral proficiency.